B.1.617 variant of SARS-CoV2 drove surge in the COVID-19 cases in last 2 months | Health

 The B.1.617 lineage of SARS CoV-2 was first reported from Maharashtra but it is now seen in other states such as West Bengal, Andhra Pradesh, Delhi, Gujarat, Telangana.

 ''The current surge in cases seen over the last two months in some states shows a correlation with the rise in the B.1.617 lineage of SARS CoV-2,'' the Indian SARS-CoV-2 Consortium on Genomics (INSACOG) said.
-The B.1.617 lineage has further evolved into three sublineages – B.1.617.1, B.1.617.2, and B.1.617.3.
-Early data shows B.1.617.2, dubbed as Delta by WHO, has higher transmission advantages over the other two sub-lineages.
-B.1.617, initially termed as a double mutant, has three new spike protein mutations.
-Two mutations -- E484Q and L452R -- are in the area important for antibody-based neutralization.
+The B.1.617 lineage has further evolved into three sub lineages -- B.1.617.1, B.1.617.2 and B.1.617.3.
+Early data shows B.1.617.2, dubbed Delta by the WHO, has higher transmission advantages over the other two sub-lineages.
+B.1.617, initially termed a double mutant, has three new spike protein mutations.
+Two mutations -- E484Q and L452R -- are in the area important for antibody-based neutralisation.

 The third mutation -- P681R in B.1.617 -- along with the reversion of E484Q allows its sub-lineage to be more infectious.
+It was found in high levels in genomes sequenced in Maharashtra (2,077), West Bengal (630), Delhi (1,458), Karnataka (225) as of May 28, and accumulates new mutations in spike and other genes, the INSACOG found in the genomes sequenced as of May 28.

-The World Health Organisation (WHO) has termed it as 'Variant of Concern'.
+The World Health Organisation (WHO) has termed it a 'Variant of Concern'.

-In the case of all the three sub-lineage, it has the potential to reduced antibody efficacy and potentially reduced neutralization by vaccine sera, which, however, remains to be established.
+In the case of all the three sub-lineages, it has the potential to reduced antibody efficacy and potential reduced neutralisation by vaccine sera, which, however, remains to be established.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)